joshelvn11/Kyle-s-Game/README.md

 #### Ending The Game

-A~At the end of the third round the each team's score over the course of the three rounds are added together to decide an overall winner.
+At the end of the third round each team's score over the course of the three rounds are added together to decide an overall winner.

 ## Design